David Rendel

 David Digby Rendel (15 April 1949 – 16 May 2016) was a British politician for the Liberal Democrats.
 He was the Member of Parliament (MP) for Newbury from 1993 to 2005.
-He won the seat in a by-election in May 1993 caused by the death of Judith Chaplin, and he held it until his defeat at the 2005 general election to Conservative candidate Richard Benyon.
+He won the seat in a by-election in May 1993 triggered by the death of Judith Chaplin, and he held it until his defeat at the 2005 general election to Conservative candidate Richard Benyon.
 At the time he lost his seat he was the Liberal Democrats' spokesman on Higher and Further Education.
-In September 2014, Rendel was selected as Liberal Democrat candidate in the 2015 general election for the seat of Somerton and Frome in Somerset; however, he lost to the Conservative candidate, David Warburton.

 Early life

 Rendel was born in Athens.
 He was educated at Eton College, Magdalen College, Oxford, and St Cross College, Oxford, Rendel was a member of the winning Oxford boat race crew of 1974.
 After a gap year volunteering in Africa, he worked in the finance department of Shell Oil Company.

 His father Sandy Rendel was a SOE agent and foreign correspondent for The Times, and he was a great-grandson of civil engineer Sir Alexander Meadows Rendel, and a great-great-nephew of Liberal MP Stuart Rendel.